 The Carnegie Foundation’s Professional Learning Opportunities are structured to help education professionals develop a deep and action-oriented understanding of networked improvement science.
 Networked improvement science brings together two powerful ways of organizing improvement efforts—improvement science and networked communities—to address the equity challenges in our educational organizations.

 Learning Lab is a seven-month program designed to guide participating teams through the process of initiating and launching their own networked improvement community (NIC).

 Facilitating Improvement Teams

-Facilitating Improvement Teams is a 3–4 month professional learning program that builds the capacity of site-based improvement facilitators through a blend of in-person and virtual learning sessions coupled with extensive experiential learning acuities.
+Facilitating Improvement Teams is a 3–4 month professional learning program that builds the capacity of site-based improvement facilitators through a blend of in-person and virtual learning sessions coupled with extensive experiential learning activities.
 Through instruction and coaching from improvement science experts, hands-on opportunities to apply improvement facilitation and coaching strategies, as well as engagement in a cohort of like-minded learners, participants will:

 - Facilitate and coach site-based teams to use improvement science to get results against high-leverage problems of practice

 - Effectively communicate the ideas of improvement science within the improvement team as well as to external constituents

 Leading Networked Improvement Science

-The Leading Networked Improvement Science program is a 3–5 month professional learning program that delves deeply into learning about networks as a human organization uniquely well suited to the employment of improvement science in order to develop networked improvement communities that effectively and reliably achieve improvements in practice at scale.
-Through a blend of in-person and virtual learning experiences coupled with expert coaching, participants will:
+Leading Networked Improvement Science is a 3–5 month program that takes participants deeply into learning about networks as a human organization that is uniquely well suited to improvement science, specifically in the development of networked improvement communities that can reliably achieve improvements at scale.
+Through a blend of in-person and virtual learning experiences, coupled with expert coaching, participants will:

 - Cultivate a strong network community capable of learning and improving together

 - Build, refine, and maintain structures and routines to support network health and sustainability

 - Flexibly apply the principles and tools of improvement science to structure distributed learning in efforts to achieve the network’s aim

 - Leverage network data in multiple ways to guide network learning and provide evidence of improvement